Published on

 rtweet provides a convenient api to collect users timeline information.
 You would need a twitter API account to get started.
 It's a simple process and you can register for one here: https://developer.twitter.com/en/apply-for-access.

 Take note of the four keys/tokens.
-They should be saved as an environment variable in your system.2 These four keys correspond to API_KEY, API_SECRET_KEY, ACCESS_TOKEN and ACCESS_SECRET in the tweet.R file and will be retrieved programmatically when needed.
+They should be saved as an environment variable in your system.^[If you are in R, you can call Sys.setenv() or just export it using the CLI] These four keys correspond to API_KEY, API_SECRET_KEY, ACCESS_TOKEN and ACCESS_SECRET in the tweet.R file and will be retrieved programmatically when needed.

 Tweet.R